8 Genius Ways to Keep Your Dog Active, Because They're Going Stir-Crazy, Too

-It would be nice to buy a fancy agility course, but not everyone has the money (or space) for it.
-But that doesn't mean you're out of options!
-You can get creative by making a DIY obstacle course with everyday objects like old pillows, blankets, and stools.
+It would be nice to buy a fancy agility course, but not everyone has the money or space for it.
+But that doesn't mean you're out of options.
+You can get creative by making a DIY obstacle course with everyday objects such as old pillows, blankets, and stools.

-Clear out your living room so that your dog can run and jump without hurting himself or any valuables.
-You'll want to walk your dog through the course a few times, but once he has the hang of it you can stand at the end of the course and call him.
-If your dog is a quick learner, have fun mixing up the course and adding more hurdles.
+Clear out your living room so that your dog can run and jump without getting hurt or damaging any valuables.
+You'll want to walk your dog through the course a few times, but once they have the hang of it, you can stand at the end of the course and call them.
+If your dog is a quick learner, have fun mixing up the path and adding more hurdles.
 Here are a few ideas for your at-home agility course:

-You'll want to find an open space with hardwood floor (or a similar surface) to play Magic Cups.
+You'll want to find an open space with a hardwood floor (or a similar surface) to play magic cups.
 Instruct your dog to "sit" and "lie down" while you set up the game.

 Gather three large cups and a tennis ball.
 Place the tennis ball under one of the cups and then shuffle all three cups in front of your canine companion.
 Then, tell him to "find it."
 You might have to help your pup find the ball the first few times until he gets the hang of it.
 When he finds the ball, reward him with praise and a treat.

-Hide and Seek is a great game for the entire family -- your pup included!
+Hide and seek is an excellent game for the entire family, and that includes your pup.
 All you need is your dog's favorite toy or treats.
 Have your dog sit and stay in one room while you hide in another.
 Once you're settled, call your canine.
-When he finds you, reward him with the toy or treat.
+When they find you, reward them with the toy or treat.

 This is another fun game for the whole family.
 Have each person grab a handful of treats and then sit down around the living room.
 Take turns calling your dog's name.
-Each time he comes, reward him with a treat and praise.
-When your pooch has become an expert at the game indoors, take him outside where you can spread out even further from each other.
+Each time they come, reward them with a treat and praise.
+When your pooch has become an expert at the game indoors, take them outside where you can spread out even further from each other.

-To play this game you'll need a stairwell and a ball.
+To play this game, you'll need a stairwell and a ball.
 Start at the bottom of the stairs and command your pup to "sit" and "stay."
 Throw the ball to the top of the stairs and then say, "Go!"
-Let your pup dash up the stairs as fast as he can, but have him return down the stairs at a slower pace to avoid injury.
-This game is an excellent energy burner, but it's only for dogs that are more than a year old.
-Younger dogs have developing joints and are at risk for long-term injury.
+Let your pup dash up the stairs as fast they can, but have them return down the stairs at a slower pace to avoid injury.
+This game is an excellent energy burner, but it's only for dogs who are more than a year old.
+(Younger dogs have developing joints and are at risk for long-term injury.)

-The Muffin Tin Game is a household favorite, and for a good reason.
+The muffin tin game is a household favorite, and for a good reason.
 It's simple to set up and perfect for dogs of all ages.
 You'll need a muffin tin (a 12-muffin tin, for $16.99 at Bed Bath & Beyond, works best since there are more chances to play) and a ball to fit in each hole.
 Standard tennis balls work great.
 You'll also need treats or smelly food.
-(ConnectedbyPets.com recommends Swiss cheese or cooked chicken.)
 Cut the treats into small pieces and place them at the bottom of the muffin cups.
 Then hide the treats by putting the tennis balls on top of each one.
-Once you have the game set up, place the entire tin on the floor and encourage your pup to check it out!
-The goal of the game is to get your dog to remove the ball so he can get to the treat.
-One of the challenges of this game is for the dog to remember where he's found a treat and where he hasn't -- especially if he rolls a ball from one hole to another.
-Your canine might need help on the first few rounds to get the hang of it, but don't make it too easy for him!
-When he's found all of the treats, feel free to play it again.
+Once you have the game set up, place the entire tin on the floor, and encourage your pup to check it out.
+The goal of the game is for your dog to remove the ball, so they can get to the treat.
+One of the challenges of this game is for the dog to remember where they've found a treat and where they haven't, especially if they roll a ball from one hole to another.
+Your canine might need help on the first few rounds to get the hang of it, but don't make it too easy for them.
+When they've found all of the treats, feel free to play it again.
 If you only use small treats, you can play the game a couple of times a week without upsetting his diet.